gregorbj/Archive-VisionEval/sources/modules/VEHouseholdVehicles/inst/module_docs/AssignDrivers.md

 DESCRIPTION - A description of the data.

 ### region_hh_driver_adjust_prop.csv
 This input file is OPTIONAL.
-It is only needed if the user wants to modify the relative employment rates.

 |NAME             |TYPE   |UNITS      |PROHIBIT |ISELEMENTOF |UNLIKELY |DESCRIPTION                                                                                    |
 |:----------------|:------|:----------|:--------|:-----------|:--------|:----------------------------------------------------------------------------------------------|